 This is precisely why I have two stand mixers in my kitchen for the comparison video I made (see below).
-Both models are very popular upgrades to the 4.5 qt KitchenAid Classic stand mixer.
+Both models are popular upgrades to the 4.5 qt KitchenAid Classic stand mixer for the experienced baker or home cook.

 I'm happy to report that neither of these stand mixers will disappoint you.
-But, this outcome may vary based on your needs, which means I recommend trying to anticipate your needs before buying one.
+But, this outcome may vary based on your needs, so I recommend trying to anticipate your needs before buying one.

 KitchenAid Artisan stand mixer features